heyverse/hey/packages/data/README.md

 # Data

-Constants, endpoints, and shared utilities consumed by the Hey apps.
+This package contains constants, endpoints, and shared utilities consumed by the Hey apps.

 ## Commands